cassandra-t-ye/cassandra-t-ye.github.io/_projects/QUTCC.md

     <div class="row">
         <div class="col-md-12 mt-3">
             <div style="text-align: left; padding: 20px; background-color: #f8f9fa; border-radius: 8px;">
                 Previous uncertainty quantification methods for image-to-image regression tasks aim to approximate the underlying probability density function (PDF) of pixel-wise predictions, with varying degrees of success.
 Im2Im-Deep is limited in this regard, as it only predicts discrete upper and lower bounds.
 We demonstrate that querying multiple quantiles from QUTCC enables construction of a conformalized, pixel-wise PDF.
 To provide statistical coverage guarantees, we calibrate the model across a range of miscoverage levels α.
 By systematically varying α (e.g., from 0.1 to 0.9) and recording the corresponding quantile bounds, we obtain a collection of confidence intervals that, when aggregated, approximate the full cumulative distribution function (CDF).
 Differentiating this CDF yields a conformalized pixel-wise PDF with formal coverage guarantees at each risk level.
+In the measurement below, we take a noisy Gaussian image (σ = 0.1) and compare the PDFs at different pixel regions.
             </div>
         </div>
         <!-- Interactive Visualization Container -->